 The HACP recognizes the affordable housing need and is working to address these concerns through a variety of strategies, including increasing landlord outreach and the development of a payment standard reflective of the increasing cost of housing.
-One (1) core strategy continues to be the creation of new, affordable units supported by tax credits and project-based vouchers, and acquisition.
+A core strategy continues to be the creation of new, affordable units supported by tax credits and project-based vouchers, and acquisition.
 This approach has enabled the HACP to continue serving substantially the same number of families as would have been served, absent the MTW demonstration designation.

-To foster increased affordability in FY 2024, the HACP will expand the range of homeownership opportunities for residents, participants, and low-income public housing (LIPH) eligible persons.
-The expanded options will include: (1) Section 32/Purchase and Resale Entities (PRE) - the HACP will continue to partner with local agencies to establish a pilot program to provide new, affordable homeownership opportunities; (2) Scattered Sites - homeownership opportunities for the LIPH residents who occupy the units; (3) Bond Program - the HACP will partner with the Pittsburgh Urban and Redevelopment Authority (URA) to offer affordable housing to the "workforce" population at 80% AMI; and will increase opportunities by actively educating existing LIPH participants about opportunities available to them through RSS, the HACP Home Ownership Program and the Urban Redevelopment Authority's (URAs) OWN Pgh Program; and (4) Land Trust.
-The HACP will partner with the Pittsburgh Community Land Trust to create an affordable initiative (review land trust comments with leadership prior to final approval as this process does not specifically align with the HACP's mission of building equity)
+To foster increased affordability in FY 2025, the HACP will expand the range of homeownership opportunities for residents, participants, and eligible people in low-income public housing (LIPH).
+The expanded options will include: (1) Section 32/Purchase and Resale Entities - the HACP will continue to partner with local agencies to establish a pilot program to provide new, affordable homeownership opportunities; (2) Scattered Sites - homeownership opportunities for the LIPH residents who occupy the scattered site LIPH units; (3) First-time low-income Homebuyer Assistance Program - the HACP will partner with the Pittsburgh Urban and Redevelopment Authority of Pittsburgh (URA) to offer affordable housing to the "workforce" population at 80% AMI; and will increase opportunities by actively educating existing LIPH participants about opportunities available to them through RSS, the HACP Homeownership Program and the URA's OwnPGH Program; and (4) Utilization of the Housing Choice Voucher Homeownership Program to allow families that are assisted under the HCV program to use their voucher to buy a home and receive monthly assistance in homeownership expenses.

-The "Step Up To Market Financing Program" initiative was created in FY 2012 and was initially included in the amended, FY 2012 MTW Annual Plan.
-This HUD-approved MTW activity has evolved to include several, innovative strategies for re-positioning of the HACP housing stock.
+The "Step Up to Market Financing Program" initiative was created in FY 2012 and was initially included in the amended FY 2012 MTW Annual Plan.
+This HUD-approved MTW activity has evolved to include several innovative strategies for re-positioning of the HACP housing stock.

-The HACP has also invested in its redevelopment of distressed public housing communities, especially family communities, since the late 1990s.
-The activities for the past ten (10) years include the mixed-finance/mixed income redevelopment of Addison Terrace, Hamilton-Larimer, Allegheny Dwellings, Glen Hazel, and Oak Hill - all of which were converted from public housing platform to Project-Based Voucher (PBV) or Project-Based Rental Assistance (PBRA).
+The HACP has continuously invested in its redevelopment of distressed public housing communities, especially family communities, since the late 1990s.
+Investments in such redevelopment in the past fourteen (14) years include the mixed-finance/mixed income redevelopment of Addison Terrace, Hamilton-Larimer, Allegheny Dwellings, Glen Hazel, Oak Hill, Manchester Commons, New Pennley Place, and Bedford Dwellings - all of which were converted from public housing platform to Project-Based Voucher (PBV) or Project-Based Rental Assistance (PBRA).

-The HACP has also implemented an Energy Performance Contract for improvements that included but was not limited to the installation of energy efficient and cost saving geothermal heating (and cooling) systems at several developments.
-The HACP is committed to continuing these preservation and revitalization efforts to the greatest extent feasible with the funding available throughout the MTW demonstration.
-The HACP will track its energy, water, and electricity usage through the Environmental Protection Agency's Energy Star Portfolio Manager for benchmarking purposes.
-The data will be used to augment pre-existing tools used to create future projections and pathways to accomplish the energy and water reduction goals of the City of Pittsburgh's Climate Action Plan by 2030.
+The HACP has also concluded an Energy Performance Contract for energy conservation and efficiency measures at several developments.
+Refer to Chapter IV, Section E, Subsection 2, for additional information.
+The HACP is committed to continuing preservation and revitalization efforts to the greatest extent feasible with the funding available throughout the MTW demonstration.
+The HACP continues to track its gas, water, and electricity usage through the Environmental Protection Agency's Energy Star Portfolio Manager for benchmarking purposes.
+The data is used to augment pre-existing tools used to create future projections and pathways toward accomplishing the energy and water reduction goals of the City of Pittsburgh's Climate Action Plan by 2030.

-The HACP has also successfully implemented a MTW activity, the PBV/Gap Financing Program, to support various private developers/owners in developing and preserving low-income affordable housing in various mixed-finance projects throughout the city since FY 2016.
+The HACP has also successfully implemented a MTW local, non-traditional activity, the PBV/Gap Financing Program, to support various private developers/owners in developing and preserving low-income affordable housing in various mixed-finance projects throughout the city since FY 2016.